cacostamx/School_District_Analysis/README.md

 ### Initial Analysis

-The School District provided datasets of schools and student data for an analysis on the performance of school's students based on thir math and reading grades.
+The School District provided datasets of schools and student data for an analysis on the performance of school's students based on their math and reading grades.

 After cleaning the data and summarizing it, reports on school spending, school size and school types were performed to assess the top and bottom schools according to the passing grades for math and reading.